GLOBAL MARKETS-China shares hit 7-mth high; world yields keep falling

 Yields on British 10-year gilts have more than halved to all-time lows of 53 basis points (bps), having been up at 1.39 percent just before the Brexit vote.

-That has pulled down rates right across Europe.
-German Bunds were at a deeply sub zero -0.17 percent as the week got under way and Spanish yields were comfortably under 1 percent at 0.92 percent having falling over 60 bps in the last couple of months.
+That has pulled down rates right across Europe, with Spanish yields falling over 60 bps to break under 1 percent for the first time.

 "The broader earnings trend has shown some further improvement in Asia but we believe it is really a surge in foreign buying that has pushed markets higher," say analysts at Nomura in a note.